Junye-Pan/RealtimeSpeechPipeline/RSPP_Section4_Rewrite_with_Rationales.md

 ConnectionAdapter is a normalization surface only; it does **not** implement transport-stack media responsibilities (SFU/WebRTC/ICE/TURN, rooms/participants, or track routing).

 33) **Runtime Contract**
-The invariant set RSPP guarantees: lane-prioritized control preemption, deterministic turn execution under a CompiledGraph, bounded buffering via BufferSpec/Watermarks, cancellation propagation with explicit scope, and end-to-end observability/replay correlation.
+The invariant set RSPP guarantees: lane-prioritized control preemption, deterministic turn execution under a resolved plan, bounded buffering via BufferSpec/Watermarks, cancellation propagation with explicit scope, and end-to-end observability/replay correlation.

----

-#### 4.1.9 Governance, admission, and security contracts

-34) **Policy Contract**
-Defines declarative policy intent and evaluation boundaries for provider selection, degradation posture, routing preferences, circuit-break behavior, and cost controls.
-Policy is resolved into the CompiledGraph at turn start; policy changes apply only at explicit boundaries.

-35) **Resource & Admission Contract**
-Defines admission control, concurrency quotas, fairness, shared-pool scheduling, and load-shedding behavior across tenant/session/turn scopes.
-It specifies authoritative admit/reject/defer outcomes and overload actions that feed ControlLane signals.

-36) **Security & Tenant Isolation Contract**
-Defines tenant isolation and security responsibilities across runtime, control plane, and external-node execution: identity/authentication/authorization context propagation, secret handling, data-access constraints, and per-tenant execution plus telemetry isolation.
-This complements (not replaces) the External Node Boundary Contract and transport non-goals.

 ---